okira-e/gotasks/README.md

 - `d`: Deletes a task with a confirmation toggle
 - `]`: Move task to the next column
 - `[`: Move task to the previous column
+- `s | /`: Opens a search popup where you can do fuzzy search on the whole board.
+Search for an empty string to reset the filter

 ## Contributing
 Pull requests are always welcomed and encouraged.
 Feel free to open an issue first to discuss what you would like to change.